The Transparency Manifesto

 ⚠️ Google's "Polarized" Warning Explained

-Google sees our 1-star reviews from 2015-2019 and our 5-star reviews from 2021-2025 and flags this as "polarized sentiment."
+Google sees our 1-star reviews from 2015–2019 and our 5-star reviews from 2021–2026 and flags this as "polarized sentiment."
 This isn't a red flag—it's a timeline.
-92% of our 1-star reviews occurred between 2015 and 2019.
-98% of our 5-star reviews occurred between 2021 and 2025.
+The vast majority of our 1-star reviews occurred during our early years (2015–2019), while our current era (2021–2026) is defined by consistent 5-star performance across platforms.
 This is what business evolution looks like when you refuse to delete your history.

 Not all negative reviews tell the whole story.
 Some 1-star reviews were unverified complaints from families we refused to serve because they attempted to exploit household professionals—demanding 80-hour workweeks, paying below minimum wage, or requiring illegal contract terms.
 We chose worker protection over client satisfaction.
 When we say "Human+ Advocacy," we mean it: we protect household professionals first, even when it costs us a 5-star review.

-The Great Pivot: From "Agency" to "Risk Management"
+The 2020 Pivot: From "Agency" to "Risk Management"

 In 2020, we realized that being a "maid agency" wasn't enough.
 In a country with 2 million domestic workers and limited government oversight, we had to become a security firm.